 • The lease-rights came in the petitioners (cultivating tenants) by transfer.

-Following were the rival claims raised by the parties.
+The following were the rival contentions or claims raised by the parties.

 Contention of the Government